-Welcome to Mahindra Lifespaces.
 We understand how difficult it is to buy your dream home.
-A lot of queries and doubts pop-up regarding the legalities of a property purchase, also not to miss the technical terminology in the registration process.
-We are here to assess you and make it simpler.
+A lot of queries and doubts pop up regarding the legalities of a property purchase, the terminology and the registration process.
+We are here to make it simpler.
 Please feel free to chat for any other issues.
-Let us be of any help to create your Happy home.
+Let us be of help to create your happy home.

 Which documents are to be verified before purchase of a Flat?

 What is Encumbrance Certificate?

 All transactions that are in the nature of conveyance or transfer of immovable property of the value of Rs.
 100/- or more have to be effected by a duly stamped and registered document.
 The entries relating to these transactions are recorded with the Registrar of Assurances concerned.
 The Encumbrance Certificate is an extract of this book for the period requested.

 Who is liable to pay Stamp Duty-the buyer or the seller?